 6. Display the glow of salt.

-Himalayan salt lamps I see everywhere and I became intrigued regarding their natural air purification benefits.
+Himalayan salt lamps I see everywhere and I became intrigued regarding their possible natural air purification benefits.
 I purchased one for my daughter as a gift as this article depicting its benefits had me convinced it was a great idea for her and plan on purchasing more!
+This article provides more details on good spots to place salt lamps, how many you need to be effective and other important tips.

 Don't miss this: Speaking of pink salt, here are the many reasons you should ditch the white salt and go for the pink in your cooking for lots of health benefits.